clementlabois/Data-Analysis/README.md

 ## About
 Hello 👋, I'm Clément , a passionate Data Analyst 📊 and Data Scientist 🧑‍🔬 with a strong background in laboratory management and data-driven decision-making.

-With expertise in Python, SQL, and data visualization tools like Power BI and Tableau, I thrive on uncovering insights and optimizing processes through data.
+With expertise in Python, SQL, and data visualization tools like Power BI and Looker, I thrive on uncovering insights and optimizing processes through data.

 My previous experience managing multidisciplinary teams has honed my problem-solving abilities and my commitment to quality and accuracy in data analysis.